tonghuikang/swe-sharing/slides.md

 # What is <span class="ts-title">Software Engineering</span>?

 - Is it all about writing code?
 - It is interesting?
-- Is there job security?
-- Can I improve humankind?
+Is it boring?
+- What impact do I have on the world?

 </div>